Examine independence movements in Spain and Scotland and explore the future of the nation state and regional autonomy in Europe and beyond.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

+Bilbao is a diverse and multicultural city with a population of Basque, Andalusian, Castilian, and Aragonese origin.
 During the semester you will live with a homestay family in Bilbao for 12 weeks.
-Families are usually middle class and reflect the cultural diversity of Spain.
-Some host families are within walking distance from the program center and others are 15 to 30 minutes distance by bus or tram.
+Families are usually middle-class and reflect the cultural diversity of Spain.
+Some host families are within walking distance from the program center and others are 15 to 30 minutes by bus or tram.
 Students who need to take transportation back and forth from their homestay will get a stipend to cover their travel.
-Bilbao is a diverse and multicultural city and besides the Basque, the local population includes families of Andalusian, Castilian, and Aragonese origin.

 Other accommodations during the program include hostels and modest hotels.